imsam7/weather-app/README.md

 A react-redux project with sagas.
 Gives weather and forecast of the past 5 days.
 On landing, weather shown is for the city you are in currently.
 It also has a search bar for cities.
+Find the demo of the project [here](https://imsam7.github.io/weather-app/)
 Using:
 chartjs for graphs.
 ipify to get IP Address.